enjeck/mastra-ai-agent/blog.md

 ## Looking forward

 This is a simple example of how we used Mastra to build an AI agent that can interact with Okta and Slack.
+Check out the full code in the [mastra-ai-agent](./src) repo!

 It is a good starting point for building more complex agents that can handle a wide range of tasks.